 Kevin: "Absolutely.
 The transition to disc brakes on most bikes (so we no longer have to worry about carbon brake tracks) has made carbon rims the clear best choice for many riders.
 As you said, they are lighter and often much stronger than alloy rims, and there is an incredible array of options to match pretty much every rider’s goals."

-SEIDO: “When deciding on a color scheme for F1242, being married to the former head finisher of Firefly Bicycles must have had its perks!
+SEIDO: “When deciding on a colour scheme for F1242, being married to the former head finisher of Firefly Bicycles must have had its perks!
 The bike sports a very nice, simple yet effective finish.
 What can you tell us about it?”

 Erica: "I admittedly confirm - I outsourced the design to my wife entirely.
 After spending an hour scrolling through the Firefly Flickr account and pointing out things that I liked, she went and sketched three mock-ups and I picked my favorite.
 The things that I like best about it are that it’s in the classic Firefly style (all the logos in their standard place, and some fun annotations on the top tube and head tube), and the low-voltage sunset fade colors are so dreamy.